 • Requesting Personal Information: Any airdrop that requires sensitive personal information, including ID, private keys, or passwords, is probably a scam.
 No legitimate airdrop will ask for anything more than your wallet address.

 • Extraordinarily High Deposits Upfront: Very high deposits that an airdrop, or any similar investment scheme, demands upfront so you can receive their tokens are a huge warning.
-In general, this could be one of the modi operandi in crypto airdrop scams in order to steal the funds of the participants in general.
+In general, this could be one of the modi operandi in crypto airdrop scams to steal the participants’ funds.

 Why It’s Risky:

-Too invasive or overly complicated participation requirements might expose them to phishing scams, hacks, or loss of funds.
-Usually, it is the readiness to join that makes users fall into the trap of crypto airdrop scams, which gets them into a position where they can easily be exploited.
+Too invasive or overly complicated participation requirements might expose users to phishing scams, hacks, or loss of funds.
+Usually, the readiness to join makes users fall into the trap of crypto airdrop scams, which puts them in a position where they can easily be exploited.

 1. Lack of a Clear Token Use Case